balder-dev/balder/README.md

 `BaseLightSpendingFeature`, independent of how this will be implemented in detail.
 **You do not need to rewrite the test**.

-So, We have more devices in our garage.
+So, we have more devices in our garage.
 So let's add them:

 ```python
 import balder